Erhard's Life After Est

 Erhard said, “The danger is more extreme in the U.S. and it’s much more difficult to keep my whereabouts confidential there.”

 Erhard’s enemies must have thought they’d heard the last of him after the 60 Minutes expose.
-On that program, three of Erhard’s seven children appeared.
-One daughter, Deborah, alleged that she had once been molested by her father and that he had sexually abused one of her sisters.
-The latter did not appear on the program and has never publicly made the allegation herself.
-The story about her abuse was repudiated by Maxine Forbes, a former assistant to Erhard who has had no contact with him for many years.
-Forbes was on the trip during which the alleged incident occurred, and she swore in a 1992 affidavit that there surely would have been some change in the relationship between daughter and father if such an event had taken place, but “there was no change.”
+On that program, three of Erhard’s seven children appeared making charges against him.
+One daughter's statements were repudiated by Maxine Forbes, a former assistant to Erhard.
+Forbes was on the trip during which an incident supposedly occurred, and she swore in a 1992 affidavit that there surely would have been some change in the relationship between daughter and father if such an event had taken place, but “there was no change.”

 Erhard did not respond to the charges because “at the time of the broadcast, I thought anything I would say would only exacerbate the situation, and any denial would only further damage my family.
 I would have had to publicly call some of my children liars, and I was and am unwilling to do that.
 There’s been some significant improvement since then – though certainly in no way complete – in making the family whole again, so there’s a little more room for me to say things which set the record straight.”